 We have a great team of qualified and student Veterinary Nurses.
 Veterinary Nurses have a hugely important role within the practice.
-You will often meet them on reception or admitting/discharging your pet, but they are also the ones responsible for looking after in-patients and monitoring pets for the Vet while they are under anaesthetic.
+You will often meet them on reception or admitting/discharging your pet, but they are also the ones responsible for looking after in-patients, taking x-rays, running lab tests and monitoring pets for the Vet while they are under anaesthetic.
 One of their many roles within the practice is nurse clinics…

-The following can be booked, at either our Torquay or Paignton surgery, with one of our qualified Veterinary Nurses:
+The following can be booked, at either our Torquay or Paignton surgery, with one of our Veterinary Nurses.

 FREE Dental Checks – in these appointments the Nurse will check your dog or cat’s teeth and advise you on how to look after their dental health e.g. how to brush your pet’s teeth.
 If they are worried your pet’s teeth are diseased, they may refer you to a Vet for further treatment.
 Patients who have had dental treatment with us benefit from unlimited ongoing nurse clinics, with the aim of keeping the remaining teeth healthy and avoiding further treatment where possible.
 For more advice about dental disease check out our fact sheet.

 FREE Weight Clinics – these are a great opportunity to get your pet’s condition checked out.
 Obesity is very common among our pet population and can lead to health problems such as diabetes or aggravate problems like arthritis.
 In the initial check the Nurse will weigh your pet, take some measurements of their body and ask you about their diet and exercise.
 If your pet is overweight they will come up with a plan for you and arrange regular free check-ups to help monitor progress.
-We have had success with many of our patients – Zara, a chocolate Labrador, is one example.
-Zara unfortunately has arthritis in many joints.
-She had been slowing down on her walks and had started to gain some pounds.
-Her owners were very keen to trim her down so we started her on a fantastic diet food which is low calorie but also boosts her fat burning capabilities.
-Zara has lost 5kgs and now exercises as she did before we diagnosed the arthritis, she is a lot more playful and consequently will do more exercise on her walks now helping keep her trim figure!
+We have had success with many of our patients – you can read about Merryn, a recent example, here.

 Arthritis/Pain Assessment Clinic for patients on ongoing pain relief medications – these are offered in between checks with the Vet and allow you to discuss how your pet is doing.
 At these clinics your pet’s pain and mobility can be scored, so we can ensure any medication or exercise regime is working for the pet.
 The nurses can also advise about diet and joint supplements.

-FREE Complete Care Club 6 monthly nurse clinics for silver policies.
+A 6 monthly nurse check is included for all Complete Care Club silver policies.
 These are a useful check-up, especially if performed half way between your pet’s annual check with the Vet.

 Other nurse clinic services: